tracer-protocol/perpetual-contracts/contracts/README_Errors.md

     Relevant Function:
     function claimEscrow(uint256 receiptID, address liquidatee) public override onlyAccount returns (int256)
 ***
-    REC: Order creation before liquidation
-This error appears because the orders that you are claiming the receipt for slippage against were created before the liquidation receipt was created.
-You can only claim receipts on orders that were made with the position acquired from the liquidation.

-    Relevant Function:
-    function claimReceipts(
-        uint256 escrowId,
-        uint256[] memory orderIds,
-        uint256 priceMultiplier,
-        address market,
-        address liquidator
-    ) external override onlyAccount returns (uint256);
-***
     REC: Only accounts
 This error appears because you are attempting to call a function that only an account contract can call